Travelling after stroke

 Having read the information in this section, consider the following questions.

-- Do I know if it is safe for me to travel after my stroke?
+• Do I know if it is safe for me to travel after my stroke?

-- Is it safe for me to travel by car, train, boat or plane?
+• Is it safe for me to travel by car, train, boat or plane?

-- Can I make sure that my needs will be met at my destination (for example, equipment and accessibility needs)?
+• Can I make sure that my needs will be met at my destination (for example: equipment and accessibility needs)?

-- Do I need to call ahead before I leave to ensure things are in place at my destination?
+• Do I need to call ahead before I leave to ensure things are in place at my destination?

-- Do I have travel insurance?
+• Do I have travel and health insurance?